akamai/cli-cps/README.md

 --enrollment-id <value>      Enrollment id
 --file <value>               Input file in yaml or json format with the enrollment details.
---force                      If specified, will not prompt for confirmation (optional)
+--force                      If specified, will not prompt for confirmation (optional) --force-renewal              If specified, force certificate renewal for enrollment (optional)
 ```